tomhenrich/plex/Users/Welcome.md

 ## Helpful Links
 * [Mediaclients.wiki](https://mediaclients.wiki/en/Plex) has a bunch of useful info and guides
 * [Plexplainers](https://plxplainers.xyz) is a newer resource with screenshots from various app platforms

+[^1]: This requirement [will no longer be valid](https://www.plex.tv/blog/important-2025-plex-updates/#so-long) with the release of the new mobile apps in 2025.